seanps8/raft-terraform-aws-challenge-template/README.md

 This repository provides you with a modular skeleton terraform directory tree to go off of for the challenge requirements below.

+SQL commands that may be needed are located in modules/storage/README.md for your reference.

 ## Prerequisite
 - An active AWS Account (Free Tier is sufficient)
 - Terraform CLI